Learn how to make a super easy DIY ninja costume, that is a perfect last minute Halloween costume idea for your boy!

 - Roll the waistband down and sew all the way around, leaving a small opening.

 - Cut your elastic to the size that will fit around the waist comfortably and a tiny bit extra for overlapping.
 Use a safety pin to thread elastic through waistband.

 - Overlap the ends of the elastic and pin on either side, sew elastic into pants, and sew up the hole that you left for the elastic.

 - Hem the pants (I totally skipped this step on these pants since I am just wrapping them up with strips of fabric and I got a knit fabric that doesn’t fray).

-For the costume, I just tied a belt on and strips around their arms and legs, gave them each a weapon and let them loose.
+For the costume, just tie a belt on and strips around their arms and legs, gave them each a weapon and let them loose.